mitjafelicijan/i3blocks/README.md

 - Disk usage progress bar (requires: df, awk, sed)
 - Nvidia GPU usage progress bar

+> If used percentage for a resource is bellow 10% then no bars will be
+> displayed!

 ## Install and use

 - C compiler like GCC, Clang or tcc is required.